-Emergency backstop training and guidance for installers
+Emergency backstop guidance for installers

-Training and guidance to help the solar industry understand and meet the requirements of the new emergency backstop.
+Guidance to help the solar industry understand and meet the requirements of the new emergency backstop.

-The resources and training on this page step solar installers through the emergency backstop requirements and how to comply, with a focus on connection requirements and what you need to do to ensure customers can maximise their exports.
+The resources on this page step solar installers through the emergency backstop requirements and how to comply, with a focus on connection requirements and what you need to do to ensure customers can maximise their exports.

 To keep safely installing rooftop solar and support the renewable energy transition, new, upgrading and replacement solar systems in Victoria need to be installed to comply with the emergency backstop requirements from 1 October 2024.